Get that margarita mix out of my face

 A debated origin

-Most stories place it in Mexico in the 1930s or 40s, often involving a bartender creating a drink for a specific guest or adapting an existing sour-style recipe.
+Like many classics, the exact origin of the Margarita is a little unclear.
+Most stories place it in Mexico in the 1930s or ’40s—usually a bartender making something for a specific guest, or adapting an existing sour-style drink.
+Different stories.
+Same structure.

 The structure behind the story